collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Submit the pull request
 * Push follow-on commits to the pull request
-* When the pull request is accepted, delete the branch
+* When the pull request is accepted, delete the branch -->

-* Give upstream repository maintainers permission to push follow on commits to a pull request (forked)

-"The changes can be pulled into the source repository by the project maintainer."
-"When you open a pull request proposing changes from your fork's branch to a branch in the source (upstream) repository, you can allow anyone with push access to the upstream repository to make changes to your pull request."
--->

 </td></tr>